CristianoTonelFetter/react-piano/README.md

 # React Piano

-A responsive piano built with React.
+A responsive piano built with ReactJS.

 ### Contents

-- `/app` - Contains the React application.
+- `/app` - Contains the ReactJS application.
 - `/layout` - Contains the non-interactive layout, only HTML and CSS.

 Author: Cristiano T. Fetter